info340a-au18/hiking-project/README.md

 Larissa: Added the ability to save and remove hikes when a user is logged in.

+Kateka: Added the review functionality where each user can leave and edit their own reviews for each hike.

 How to use:

   The page will start up with map and the trails listed, with a filtering system so that you can search through the hikes you want to look at.
 Each of the trail elements is formatted as a card that shows brief information about the page.
 Each card has a button which links to an individual page for the trail showing more information.
 This page also allows you to see and create comments about the hike.
 The card also contains a button which, when you are logged in, allows you to save the the trails in a personal database so that you can go back and look at them at a later time.